-So how do things add up?
+So what conclusions can be drawn?
 Is the Panasonic LX100 better than the Sony RX100 III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).